 Some popular herbs you might wish to start with are:

 When growing any plant, you should consider where the plant comes from and try to reproduce that environment.
 Although herbs are from all around the world, most of the culinary herbs we use today come from the Mediterranean and the Middle East and grow best with full sun, in a sheltered location with light, well-drained, moisture-retentive, fertile soil with plenty of organic matter incorporated.
 If you have heavy clay soil then incorporate some coarse grit and organic matter to improve drainage.
-See Jekka's guide to soil for more information.
+See Jekka's guide to soil and check out the video below for more information.

 Jekkapedia will give you the acidity of the soil that the herbs prefer but, in general, most herbs will tolerate a slightly acid soil with the best pH-level for growing herbs being neutral to alkaline.
 Prior to planting out prepare the soil by raking the soil level and removing any large clods or stones, make sure the soil or compost is moist at planting time.
 Gently loosen plants from their pots by gently squeezing the pot and pushing them up from the base or knock out plants from pots by giving a sharp tap to the bottom with the handle of your trowel.
 Handle plants by the rootball to avoid damaging the stems and leaves, planting in a prepared hole so the top of the rootball is just below the soil surface.

 Once planting is completed, water in using a watering can without a rose.
 Shallow-rooted plants dry out quickly so water regularly when they are growing strongly.